TomKnightDev/bevy-roguelike/README.md

 # Islander

-The beginnings of a rougelike game made entirely using the Rust programming language, using the bevy game engine.
+The beginnings of a rougelike written in the Rust programming language, using the bevy game engine.

 Mechanics implemented...